Gatherings (Drop-in)

 Outcomes: aligned agreements, trauma‑informed culture, staff capacity, and practical facilitation tools.

-Outcomes You Can Expect (All Offerings)
+Outcomes You Can Expect

-Translate your practice across 1:1, couples, groups, community, and org settings
+how to translate your practice across 1:1, couples, groups, community, and org settings

 Logistics